 What's included in COGS?

-Direct costs to produce goods: raw materials, direct labor, manufacturing overhead.
-It does NOT include marketing, rent, or administrative salaries.
+Direct costs to produce goods: raw materials, direct labor, manufacturing overhead, packaging, and shipping costs.
+It does NOT include marketing, rent, administrative salaries, or other operating expenses.
+Correctly categorizing costs is essential — misclassifying an operating expense as COGS artificially inflates your margin.

 What's a "good" gross margin?